Akeemkabiru/AkeemKabiru/README.md

 [![](https://visitcount.itsvg.in/api?id=AkeemKabiru&icon=0&color=3)](https://visitcount.itsvg.in)

-- 🔭 I’m currently working on KaroApp Security Application with Flutter
+- 🔭 I’m currently working on KaroApp Security Webapp with Reactjs
-- 🌱 I’m currently learning React and Typescript
+- 🌱 I’m currently learning Nextjs and Tailwind
 - 👯 I’m looking to collaborate on Frontend Web and Mobile Apllication Development
 - 💬 Ask me about **Software Developement**
 - 📫 How to reach me: **kabby.dev@outlook.com**
 - 😄 Pronouns: He/Him
-- ⚡ Fun fact: *Movie is my sleeping pill😂*
+- ⚡ Fun fact: *I breathe Afrobeat music *

    ## About Me
  I'm Akeem Kabiru, a frontend developer passionate about creating stunning and user-friendly websites.
 With expertise in HTML, CSS, JavaScript, and popular frontend frameworks, I transform ideas into engaging